akulakov/doc-vote/README.md

 be quantified (for example, updating 10 paragraphs in various parts of the documentation that have the lowest scores).

+## Installation and Setup

+DocVote is a Django app that works with Django 2.0.3+ and can be installed as any other Django app.
+You will need to self-host it.
+Refer to your hosting service docs on how to set up Django, database and add an app.

 ## Workflow for users of documentation

 Users will see a side pane that will show score, vote buttons, and a form for leaving